ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Data

 \subsection{Sample and variables}

 The data used in the analysis are from the EU KLEMS database.
 This database is constructed from information collected by national statistical offices and is grounded in national accounts statistics \citep{OMahony_Timmer_EJ09}.
-The advantage of the EU KLEMS database is that it provides detailed and internationally comparable information on the prices and quantities of capital and labor inputs in many OECD countries.
+The advantage of the EU KLEMS database is that it provides detailed and internationally comparable information on the prices and quantities of capital and labor in many OECD countries.
 We use the March 2008 version because it contains the longest time series from the years 1970 to 2005.
 There is a difference across countries in the number of years for which data are available.
 We include as many countries and years as possible in the sample.
-In total, our sample comprises 341 country-year observations from 14 OECD countries: Australia, Austria, the Czech Republic, Denmark, Finland, Germany, Italy, Japan, the Netherlands, Portugal, Slovenia, Sweden, the United Kingdom, and the United States.\footnote{The results presented below remain nearly unchanged irrespective of whether the Czech Republic and Slovenia are included or excluded.} Each country is composed of 30 industries.
+Our sample comprises 14 OECD countries: Australia, Austria, the Czech Republic, Denmark, Finland, Germany, Italy, Japan, the Netherlands, Portugal, Slovenia, Sweden, the United Kingdom, and the United States.\footnote{The main results remain almost unchanged irrespective of whether the Czech Republic and Slovenia are included or excluded.} Each economy is divided into two sectors.
+The goods sector consists of 17 industries, while the service sector consists of 13 industries.\footnote{The goods sector includes five broad categories: agriculture, hunting, forestry, and fishing; mining and quarrying; manufacturing; electricity, gas, and water supply; and construction.
+The service sector includes nine broad categories: wholesale and retail trade; hotels and restaurants; transport and storage, and communication; financial intermediation; real estate, renting, and business activities; public administration and defense and compulsory social security; education; health and social work; and other community and social and personal services.} In total, the sample comprises 682 country-sector-year observations.